Ensono/amido.github.io/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

 ## (Optional) PySpark development in Databricks

+ℹ️ This sub-section assumes that [Datastacks build & deployment](./datastacks_deployment_azure.md) has been completed - if you are working through the _getting started guide_ for the first time, you may skip this section.

 When developing with PySpark, you may wish to either:

 - Run scripts locally using a local Spark installation, or